Probate: Everything You Need to Know

 Do I need probate?

-You usually need probate if the person owned property in their sole name, had savings above the bank's threshold (typically £5,000 to £50,000, varies by bank), or had investments.
-You usually do not need probate if all assets were jointly owned (they pass automatically to the surviving owner), or if the estate is small and below bank thresholds.
-If in doubt, contact the relevant banks and they will tell you whether they require a grant.
+You usually need probate if they owned property in their sole name, had savings above the bank's threshold (typically £5,000 to £50,000, depending on the bank), or had investments.
+You usually do not need it if everything was jointly owned (it passes automatically to the surviving owner), or if the estate is small and sits below the bank thresholds.
+If you are unsure, just ring the banks; they will tell you plainly whether they need a grant.

 How do I apply for probate myself?